Alps Wedding Planning Guide

 Can You Get Legally Married in the Alps?

-Most of the alpine countries in Europe allow non-residents to get married, however, in some it’s a lot more complicated than others.
-As someone who had a destination wedding in Europe myself, I’ve experienced the bureaucracy that is preparing all your paperwork for getting married in another country than the one you are from.
-Whilst it is absolutely possible to do all this yourself, I’ve learned from experience (mine and a number of my couples) that if you want a completely stress-free process, it’s best to hire a local wedding planner to help you with making sure you have all the correct documents and you’re actually allowed to get married.
-If this still sounds like way too much hassle, around 70% of my couples actually decide to sign the marriage license back in their home country and opt for a symbolic ceremony in the Alps instead.
-I’ve linked my favourite Alps wedding planners at the end of this post 🙂
+Most of the alpine countries in Europe allow non-residents to get married, however, in some, it’s a lot more complicated than others.
+As someone who had a destination wedding in the Alps, I’ve experienced the bureaucracy that is preparing all your paperwork for getting married in another country than the one you are from.
+Whilst it is absolutely possible to do all this yourself, I’ve learned from experience (mine and a number of my couples) that if you want a completely stress-free process, it’s best to hire a local wedding planner to help you to make sure you have all the correct documents and you’re actually allowed to get married.
+If this still sounds like way too much hassle, around 70% of my couples decide to sign the marriage license back in their home country and opt for a symbolic ceremony in the Alps instead.
+I’ve linked my favorite Alps wedding planners at the end of this post 🙂

 Getting Married in the French Alps

-While it is possible to get married legally in France, you need to be resident for at least 40 days before you can marry there.
-For many couples this isn’t an option, so most opt for a more personal celebrant-led ceremony or a simple elopement instead.
+While it is possible to get married legally in France, you need to be a resident for at least 40 days before you can marry there.
+For many couples, this isn’t an option, so most opt for a more personal celebrant-led ceremony or a simple elopement instead.

 Getting Married in the Austrian Alps